anna-dang/mod05-capstone-NLP/README.md

 *Performance:*

-The final classifier reached **89.2%** overall testing accuracy.
-Recall for 'flag' reviews was **94%**, meaning only 6% of bad reviews were missed. **12%** of 'pass' reviews were incorrectly flagged.
+The final, binary classifier reached **89.2%** overall testing accuracy.
+Recall for the 'flag' class (negative reviews, 1 and 2) was **94%**, meaning only 6% of bad reviews were missed. **12%** of the 'pass' class (neutral or positive reviews, 3 to 5) were incorrectly flagged.
 This would result in non-urgent customer retention issues being brought to attention.
-The drawback of this in cost of for staff time/labor can be determined by the user.
-The weighted F1 score for the model was **90%.** The ROC/AUC score was **0.91.** The ROC/AUC score tells how capable the model is of distinguishing between classes (with 1 being a perfect score).
+The drawback of this in cost of for staff time/labor and can be determined by the user.
+The ROC/AUC score was **0.96.** The ROC/AUC score tells how capable the model is of distinguishing between classes (with 1 being a perfect score).

 <img alt="final model scores" src="./images/final_cm.png" width="400"/>

 *Prediction Explainer:*

-Here is an example of the feature importances of the final model uses a sample review.
+Here is an example of the feature importances of the final model using a sample review.

 <img alt="text explainer" src="./images/text_explainer.png" />